input-output-hk/cardano-node-wiki/Running-tests.md

 cabal test all --enable-tests
 ```

+Many of tests are automatically run in CI in PRs.
+For an exact list of which tests are run,
+please see the "Run tests" step in [haskell.yml](../../.github/workflows/haskell.yml) Github
+Actions workflow file.

 # Types of tests

 The `cardano-node` repository hosts multiple packages, each with their respective tests.
 The tests fall into the following categories: